 There are two basic methods to generate hydroxyls for indoor air purification: Photocatalytic Oxidation (PCO)

-the air.
+from passing molecules in the air.
 The chief advantage of PCO is that the process is the safest method to produce

-hydroxyls without also

-generating potentially unsafe byproducts.
+hydroxyls without generating unsafe byproducts.
 Photocatalytic Oxidation is FDA-approved for use in Class II medical

 devices.
 Examples of Class II medical devices include air purifiers, powered wheelchairs and infusion pumps.